 Scheduling Jobs

-To keep the login node in stable working order and ensure fair usage of the login node as a community resource, HYAK has a job scheduling software that will give you access to other nodes (i.e., different computers that are part of the klone cluster).
-The job scheduler software is called SLURM, and regular users of HYAK need to learn how to use SLURM to effectively and efficiently make use of HYAK as a resource for research computing.
+To keep the login node in stable working order and ensure fair usage of the login node as a community resource, Hyak has a job scheduling software that will give you access to other nodes (i.e., different computers that are part of the klone cluster).
+The job scheduler software is called Slurm, and regular users of Hyak need to learn how to use Slurm to effectively and efficiently make use of Hyak as a resource for research computing.

 Relevant Vocabulary

-Checkpoint partition: Abbreviated ckpt, represents idle resources across the cluster at any moment.
+Checkpoint partitions: Abbreviated ckpt, ckpt-g2, and ckpt-all, represents idle resources across the cluster at any moment.
 All cluster users are eligible to submit jobs to this partition and they will run subject to availability.
 To provide some regular churn in pending checkpoint jobs, jobs running for >4 hours (for HPC jobs) and >8 hours (for GPU jobs) are re-queued (i.e., re-submitted to the checkpoint partition queue).
 The jobs will continue in this manner until the job exits or the requested runtime is fulfilled.
 For more information see Using Idle Resources.

 Idle Resource: A cluster resource is "idle" when it currently has no running jobs.
 Requested idle resources are not guaranteed.

-Interactive Session: An interactive session on the cluster allows users to access a computing node in real time for tasks that require direct interaction, exploration, or debugging.
+Interactive Session: An interactive session on the cluster allows users to access a compute node in real time for tasks that require direct interaction, exploration, or debugging.
 Request an interactive job with the salloc command.

 Node: In HPC, a server is synonymous with a node.
 1 server = 1 node so it is OK to use those two terms interchangeably.
 You can also think of nodes as distinct but network-connected computers.